shotaK/expressjs-es6-rest-starter/README.md

 This is an example application, showing how to start building RESTfull services with ExpressJS and Ecmascript 6

+The app now will accept all the cors requests.

 ## How to start:

 ```sh